ATTIC-TOURS/rag/paper/sections/appendices/B. Survey Questionnaires.md

     - ☐ Always (multiple times daily)

+#### F: Messenger Inquiry Language

+9. In what language are Japan visa inquiries on Messenger most frequently received?

+    - ☐ Mostly Tagalog

+    - ☐ Mostly English

+    - ☐ Mix of Tagalog and English (Taglish)

+    - ☐ Other (please specify)

 ### B.2 Survey for Evaluating the Prototype (Travel Agency Staff as Testers)

 This survey was given to travel agency staff who tested the RAG-based Japan Visa Chatbot prototype.
 It aimed to evaluate the chatbot’s accuracy, response speed, and usefulness through Likert scale and open-ended questions.
 The results provide insights into the system’s consistency, reliability, timeliness, and its potential to lessen staff workload while improving customer service.